GoogleCloudPlatform/podcast/site/content/post/episode-32-trademe-with-emily-and-lester/index.md

 LESTER: Yeah, remember those days.
 And yeah, we have a ton of boxes.
 We're not super distributed as a model.
 We're largely on a kind of a Microsoft stack.

 So this is where it's quite interesting for us.
-Even beyond analytics, when you get into the data processing where the distributed models start to make a lot of sense, we may begin to investigate looking into how the Google Cloud Platform can help provide some of that distributed kind of processing power.
+Even beyond analytics, when you get into the data processing where the distributed models start to make a lot of sense, we may begin to investigate looking into how the Google Cloud can help provide some of that distributed kind of processing power.

 MARK: So I'm guessing you've got local machines because latency, and because you know your audience is right there.
 But then when that immediate speed thing is not necessary as much and you're looking at how do we elastically scale our data processing, that's when you're sort of stepping into the cloud.
 Would that be correct?